 Explorations into water's unusual and essential attributes are added periodically to this page in featuring relevant documentaries, exhibitions, performances and public discussions.
-Links to current and previously featured explorations may be accessed by clicking on the contributor's name.
+Links to current and previously featured explorations may be accessed by clicking on the respective contributor's name.

 Artist Colleen Flanigan explains the challenges facing coral reefs and how sculpture can serve both an aesthetic and an ecological function.